-- Dual enrollment courses are governed by the policies and regulations of Mt.
-San Jacinto College District and the Murrieta Valley Unified School District.
-These policies, regulations and standards apply to students, faculty, staff, instructional procedures, academic standards, and course offerings, whether courses are offered at the college campus, at off-campus sites, including distance learning and internet, or at secondary schools. - All high school students must be fully matriculated to the college prior to taking MSJC courses (application and orientation). - High school students who enroll in dual-credit courses taught at the high school will not be charged tuition, however, there are minor fees associated with taking these courses - MVUSD will provide all books and materials associated with the courses the student is enrolled in. - Student/Parent Agreement Contracts will be collected from each high school student participating in the dual-credit program and submitted as a group packet by the designated coordinator at the participating high school. - A minimum enrollment of 12 students for dual-credit courses must be met to be taught at the high school. - Academic advising will be the joint responsibility of the two institutions. - Matters of discipline will be handled cooperatively between Mt.
-San Jacinto College and the high school administrators. - Mt.
-San Jacinto College and MVUSD will jointly select dual-credit courses in transfer and/or occupational areas. - A dual-credit course will be identified on both the college and high school transcript in the standard format and will not be identified as dual-credit. - Dual enrolled students will have access to MSJC services, i.e., library, tutoring, student I.D. cards. - In courses with limited capacity, students will be accepted based upon grade level, GPA, and if needed a lottery.

-Dual Enrollment students taking academic transfer courses must complete the MSJC Matriculation Process which includes applying for admissions to MSJC, and an online orientation.
+English 101 Freshman Composition English 103 Critical Thinking Math 105 College Algebra Math 110 Pre-Calculus HS-121 Healthful Living Psych 101 Introduction to Psychology BIO 134 Human Heredity & Evolution History 111 US History to 1877 History 112 US History Since 1865 Political Science 101 70 Students have an opportunity to earn 28 or more transferable college units along with high school requirements (3-4 units = 10 high school credits) For more information about the Dual Enrollment program please contact counselors: Mrs. Candaele or Mr. Peterson.
+C.L.A.S.S. ~ Character, Leadership, Attitude, Scholarship, Service DUAL ENROLLMENT (continued) Program Guidelines - Dual enrollment courses are governed by the policies and regulations of Mt.
+San Jacinto College District (MSJCD) and the Murrieta Valley Unified School District (MVUSD).
+These policies, regulations and standards apply to students, faculty, staff, instructional procedures, academic standards, and course offerings, whether courses are offered at the college campus, at off-campus sites, including distance learning and internet, or at secondary schools. - High school students who enroll in dual-credit courses taught at the high school will not be charged tuition, however, there are minor fees associated with taking these courses. - All high school students must be fully matriculated to Mt.
+San Jacinto College (MSJC) prior to taking college courses (application and orientation). - High school students who enroll in dual-credit courses taught at the high school will not be charged tuition, however, there are minor fees associated with taking these courses - MVUSD will provide all books and materials associated with the courses the student is enrolled in. - Student/Parent Agreement Contracts will be collected from each high school studentparticipating in the dual-credit program and submitted as a group packet by the designated coordinator at the participating high school. - A minimum enrollment of 12 students for dual-credit courses must be met to be taught at the high school. - Academic advising will be the joint responsibility of the two institutions. - Matters of discipline will be handled cooperatively between MSJC and the high school administrators. - Matters of discipline will be handled cooperatively between MSJC and the high school administrators. - A dual-credit course will be identified on both the college and high school transcript in the standard format and will not be identified as dual-credit. - Dual enrolled students will have access to MSJC services, i.e., library, tutoring, student I.D. cards. - In courses with limited capacity, students will be accepted based upon grade level, GPA, and if needed a lottery.
+Dual Enrollment students taking academic transfer courses must complete the MSJC matriculation process, which includes applying for admission to MSJC, and an online orientation.
 It is recommended that students have a cumulative 3.0 GPA.